 Those of you who come here often, know that I'm a fan of food tours.
 While I don't like going on regular tours, I love how food tours let me discover local eateries I wouldn't have entered myself and teach me about the local food scene.

-Needless to say, I went on the hunt for another food tour when I planned my trip to Bologna in Italy last month and with Taste Bologna, I found one.
+Needless to say, I went on the hunt for a Bologna food tour when I planned my trip to Bologna in Italy found a great one by Taste Bologna.

 From Italian coffee to gelato with a Taste Bologna food tour